 To address how climate, vegetation, and physical setting control the production of materials such as carbon and nutrients in soil waters, we monitor soil water chemistry and catchment export in areas of different geology and vegetation.
 To study how hydrology in turn controls the material export from soils to surface waters, we are conducting regular measurements during the growing season.
 In tundra ecosystems, soil water is an important component of lake and stream water due to the shallow thaw depth and lack of deep groundwater.
-Therefore soil water is also relatively quickly incorporated into the surface waters, so changes in soil water chemistry can have a quick and large impact on aquatic systems in addition to terrestrial systems.
+Therefore soil water is relatively quickly incorporated into the surface waters, so changes in soil water chemistry can have a quick and large impact on aquatic systems in addition to terrestrial systems.
 The measurements are also used to determine how these processes are scaled in space and time, and how they influence on the overall Landscape Carbon Balance.

 Soil water chemistry is governed by soil moisture, landscape age, geological substrate and vegetation.
 Differences in parent material and soil age result in landscapes with varying soil pH and vegetation composition, which result in the "acidic" and "nonacidic" landscapes common along the Greenlandic coast and throughout the Arctic.

 In the field pH, alkalinity and conductivity is measured shortly after each soil water sampling.
 Sub samples are then stored in the refrigerator or freezer, until the samples can be analysed in laboratories in Copenhagen.
-Here the concentration of anions (Cl-, NO32-, SO42- HCO3-), cations (Na+, K+, Ca2+, Mg2+, Fe2+, Al3+, Mn3+) and the concentrations of Dissolved Organic Carbon (DOC) and Dissolved Total Nitrogen (DTN) are analysed.
-Each ecosystem type affects the total amounts of NO3, NH4, and C:N-ratio in the soil water very differently.
+Here the concentration of anions (Cl-, $NO_3^{2-}$ , $SO_4^{2-} HCO3^{-}$ ), cations (Na+, K+, Ca2+, Mg2+, Fe2+, Al3+, Mn3+) and the concentrations of Dissolved Organic Carbon (DOC) and Dissolved Total Nitrogen (DTN) are analysed.
+Every fifth year biomass samples and soil cores (down to a depth of 20cm) are taken on the heath and the fen in the main research area.
+The biomass sample and cores are separated into different pools that are analyzed for carbon and nitrogen content.
+Each ecosystem type affects the total amounts of NO3, NH4, and C:N-ratio in the soil very differently.
 This has implications for the input of these nutrients to aquatic systems.
-Both ammonium (NH_4) and DOC generally shows higher concentrations in surface soils in June than later during summer, most likely due to microbial lysis and release of microbial constituents immediately after snowmelt.
-Nitrate (NO3) concentrations are variable but generally higher in the dry Dryas and Cassiope heaths than in the wet Salix snow-beds and grasslands.
+Both ammonium $(NH_4)$ and DOC generally shows higher concentrations in surface soils in June than later during summer, most likely due to microbial lysis and release of microbial constituents immediately after snowmelt.
+Nitrate $(NO_3)$ concentrations are variable but generally higher in the dry Dryas and Cassiope heaths than in the wet Salix snow-beds and grasslands.
 The deciduous plant communities (fen, grassland and Salix) contain more N relative to C than the wintergreen and evergreen plant communities Dryas and Cassiope heaths, and this plant specific difference is mirrored in the soil C:N-ratios.